Arsenal-Network/ArsenalAntiCheat/README.md

-# ArsenalAntiCheat
+# WatchDog Anti Cheat
- This is an anti cheat mod for Arsenal Network
+ This is a anti cheat mod and was made for Arsenal Network & is ready to be used publicly.